 - If you are attacking, check if your pawn can be promoted thanks to the rule of the square.

 Then after checking the rule of the square:

 - If it can be promoted, then push you pawn and promote it.

 - If it cannot be promoted alone, then you will need the help of your King.

 In case you need the help of the King, this will be more complex, you will have to learn how to support the pawn push with your King.
-This will involve staying in front of the pawn, keeping the opposition, and trying to get to the sixth rank.
+This will involve leaving the King in front of the pawn, keeping the opposition, and trying to get your King to the sixth rank.